NWPU-IVIP/Seg-CycleGAN/README.md

 1. the official code implementation of Seg-CycleGAN.
 2. the HRSID-DIOR dataset used in our research.

-- Use `train.py` to start training.

-- The Seg-CycleGAN model is located in the `models/cycle_gan_model.py`.

 ## Dataset Download

 The HRSID-DIOR Dataset is used to support SAR-to-Optical image translation for ship targets.